What Is Infrastructure Project Management?

 - Improved planning due to past lessons learned

-- Better ability to problem solve due to prior experience with similar problems
+- Better ability to problem solve due to experience with similar issues

 - A greater understanding of the technical aspects of the project